Athletics at the 2015 Pan American Games – Women's 800 metres

-The women's 800 metres sprint competition of the athletics events at the 2015 Pan American Games will take place between the 21 and 22 of July at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The women's 800 metres sprint competition of the athletics events at the 2015 Pan American Games will take place between the 21 and 22 of July at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Adriana Muñoz of Cuba.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: